 Is cataract surgery painful?

-Cassini technology employs red, green and yellow LEDs that are each positioned in a unique relationship to four of its neighbors, giving each one a 'gps-like' coordinate.
+Cassini technology employs red, green and yellow LEDs that are each positioned in a unique relationship to four of its neighbors, giving each one a 'GPS-like' coordinate.
 Cassini uses the ray-tracing principle to measure the relative position of each point, using the three different colors as 'triangulation' points.
-An elevation increases the distance between points (x) and a depression decreases the distance between points (y).
-This is displayed in the figure.